twisty147/TwistiesLearningPlatform/README.md

 # Twisties Learning Platform

 Twisties Learning Platform offers a dynamic and immersive STEM education experience that empowers learners of all ages and backgrounds.
 By seamlessly blending interactive technology with a comprehensive STEM curriculum, we provide a platform where users can engage with hands-on learning activities, access high-quality educational content, and track their progress.
 Our responsive interface ensures accessibility across various devices, while our commitment to inspiring engagement and fostering a lifelong love for learning sets us apart.
-Whether you're a student seeking to expand your knowledge or an educator looking to enhance your teaching resources, Twisties Learning Platform is your gateway to a world of limitless learning opportunities in science, technology, engineering, and mathematics
+Whether you're a student seeking to expand your knowledge or an educator looking to enhance your teaching resources, Twisties Learning Platform is your gateway to a world of limitless learning opportunities in science, technology, engineering, and mathematics.

 ![Twisties Learning Platform Mockup for different screen sizes](images/MockUp.jpg)